East Fife Central Railway: The Parliamentary process

-Local people were broadly in favour if the proposed railway, but objections in Parliament came from two existing railways.
+Local people were broadly in favour of the proposed railway, but objections in Parliament came from two existing railways.
 The North British Railway objected on the ground, they claimed, that the district was already well served by them, and that the line would abstract from their business.
 The rival Caledonian Railway objected on the basis that the NBR was already a monopoly carrier in the district, and that they, the Caledonian, ought to have running powers on the line.

 George Bradley Wieland was the Chairman of the East Fife Central; he was a director of the North British Railway, and he had been Secretary of that company, but had resigned that office due to ill health.
 Wieland acquired the Letham Estate, close to the proposed line, on 14 March 1892, believing there to be extensive workable coal reserves there, and he naturally would welcome a railway connection.
 As a director of the NBR he was able to intercede, and the NBR objection was lifted: the NBR would work the line for 50% of gross receipts, but a formula guaranteed 4.5% of paid up East Fife Central shares.
 The Caledonian Railway was granted running powers over the line, and the East Fife Central itself acquired running powers into St Andrews over the Anstruther and St Andrews Railway.

 The East Fife Central Railway act of authorisation was given the Royal Assent on 24 August 1893.
 G B Wieland was confirmed as Chairman of the Company.